iterative/dvc.org/public/static/docs/understanding-dvc/related-technologies.md

   workflow, are always included in the Git repository.
 Hence, they can be executed locally with minimal effort.

-- DVC is not fundamentally bound to Git, and users have the option of changing the repository format.
+- DVC is not fundamentally bound to Git, and users have the option of using DVC without SCM.

 ### Git-LFS (Large File Storage)